Supply of 'fake' drugs in Delhi govt hospitals: Bharadwaj demands action against health secretary | Politics

 - India

-Delhi Health Minister Saurabh Bharadwaj on Saturday demanded action against the health secretary over the alleged supply of sub-standard quality drugs to city government-run hospitals, an issue into which the Lt Governor has recommended a CBI inquiry.
+Delhi Health Minister Saurabh Bharadwaj on Saturday demanded action against the health secretary over the alleged supply of sub-standard quality drugs in city government-run hospitals, an issue into which the lieutenant governor has recommended a CBI inquiry.

+Lieutenant Governor (LG) Secretariat and health department sources accused Bharadwaj of ''trying to deflect from the misdeeds and corruption of the health department by making false statements''.

-Demanding that Lieutenant Governor V K Saxena take action against the secretary as well as a former director of the Directorate of Health Services-Delhi (DHS), he told a press conference that in ''July-August some medicines'' samples were sent for testing, but he learnt about it only a couple of months later.
+Demanding that LG V K Saxena take action against the secretary as well as a former director of the Directorate of Health Services-Delhi (DHS), Bharadwaj said at a press conference that in July-August, some medicine samples were sent for testing but he learnt about it only a couple of months later.

-The Aam Aadmi Party (AAP) leader was made the health minister after Manish Sisodia and Satyendar Jain resigned from the Cabinet and their portfolios were redistributed.
+The AAP leader was made the health minister after Manish Sisodia and Satyendar Jain resigned from the Cabinet following their arrest in two different cases and their portfolios were redistributed.

-Upon seeing the news about a CBI investigation being recommended, he said, he felt that perhaps an investigation would be conducted regarding medicines and other consumables.
+On seeing the news about a CBI investigation being recommended, Bharadwaj said he felt that perhaps an investigation would be conducted regarding medicines and other consumables.

 ''However, it is quite surprising that orders for a CBI investigation have been issued only regarding medicines, as per the orders from LG.
 This double standard in investigating corruption is questionable,'' the minister said.

-Questioning the intentions of the Centre, he said that the reason for this ''dual approach'' in the CBI investigation regarding irregularities found in samples of various items purchased at different times is solely because the other consumables for hospitals were procured through the central government's GEM (Government e-Marketing) website.
+Questioning the intentions of the Centre, he said the reason for this ''dual approach'' in recommending the CBI probe regarding irregularities found in samples of various items purchased at different times is solely because the other consumables for hospitals were procured through the central government's GEM (Government e-Marketing) website.

-The press conference was called by the minister after Raj Niwas officials on Saturday said that Saxena has recommended a CBI inquiry into the alleged supply of drugs that ''failed quality standard tests'' and have the ''potential of endangering lives'' in Delhi government hospitals.
+The press conference was called by Bharadwaj after Raj Niwas officials said earlier in the day that Saxena has recommended a CBI inquiry into the alleged supply of drugs that ''failed quality standard tests'' and have the ''potential of endangering lives'' in Delhi government hospitals.

-Recommending the inquiry, the Lt Governor sent a note to Chief Secretary Naresh Kumar mentioning that it is concerning that these medicines are being given to lakhs of patients.
+Recommending the inquiry, the LG sent a note to Chief Secretary Naresh Kumar mentioning that it is concerning that these medicines are being given to lakhs of patients.

-The Lt Governor also said that these drugs, procured by the Central Procurement Agency (CPA) under the Delhi Health Services, were supplied to Delhi government hospitals and may also have been supplied to the Mohalla Clinics.
+The LG also said that these drugs, procured by the Central Procurement Agency (CPA) under the Delhi Health Services, were supplied to Delhi government hospitals and may also have been supplied to the Mohalla Clinics.

-The Delhi health minister mentioned that if the orders for a CBI investigation had been issued for both types of items, it would have directly pointed fingers at the Centre.
+The Delhi health minister mentioned that if the orders for the CBI investigation had been issued for both types of items, it would have directly pointed fingers at the Centre.

 ''Therefore, adopting this dual approach, orders for a CBI investigation were issued only regarding medicines,'' he said.